ctolon/PythonInterfaceDemo/README.md

 must be converted to comma-separated strings

 ## TODO List
-* We need more meaningful explanations for argument explanations (helping comments).
+* `Open` We need more meaningful explanations for argument explanations (helping comments).
-* The values that JSON values can take for transaction management should be classified and filtered with choices and data types.
+* `Open` The values that JSON values can take for transaction management should be classified and filtered with choices and data types.
-* Also some JSON values are bound together (eg. if cfgRun2 is false, isRun3 variable should be true automatically) so some error handling and automation should be done for transaction management.
+* `Finished` Also some JSON values are bound together (eg. if cfgRun2 is false, isRun3 variable should be true automatically) so some error handling and automation should be done for transaction management.
-* Some configurations for MC may not be available for data configurations (eg. cfgMCsignals or vice versa, also valid for Run2 Run3 options).
+* `Open` Some configurations for MC may not be available for data configurations (eg. cfgMCsignals or vice versa, also valid for Run2 Run3 options).
 Therefore, when we configure this variable for data, it does not throw an error or make any changes.
 For this, the python script should be configured.
-* Python CLI only works by overriding values, so some of the unattached configurations should be integrated into the TableMaker JSONs (Config MCRun2,MCRun3,DataRun2,Data Run3) in the O2DQWorkflows repository as default or null values.
+* `Open` Python CLI only works by overriding values, so some of the unattached configurations should be integrated into the TableMaker JSONs (Config MCRun2,MCRun3,DataRun2,Data Run3) in the O2DQWorkflows repository as default or null values.
-* Some Tasks arguments need to be refactored.
+* `Finished` Some Tasks arguments need to be refactored.
-* For faster development, the auto completion feature should be implemented for arguments with the tab like bash.
+* `Finished` For faster development, the auto completion feature should be implemented for arguments with the tab like bash (Already Integrated for local).
-* After the developments are finished, the user manual should be prepared.
+* `Finished` After the developments are finished, the user manual should be prepared.
-* For new feature tests, the ability to append new key-value pairs to JSONs should be implemented.
+* `Open` For new feature tests, the ability to append new key-value pairs to JSONs should be implemented.
-* JSON databases can be refactored in a more meaningful way.
+* `Open` JSON databases can be refactored in a more meaningful way.
 Now key-value pairs are equal.
+* `Open` A transaction management should be written to search whether the entered aod file is in the location.
+* `Open` If a configuration entered is not in JSON, a warning message should be written with a logger for this.
+* `Open` char refactor for prefixes
+* `Open` Transaction management, which checks whether the parameters are entered only once, should be written, for example -process BarrelOnly BarrelOnly should throw an error or a message should be checked by checking that the parameters are entered as value more than once with a warning.

 # Instructions